Byron Buxton Player Props: Twins vs. Blue Jays

 Byron Buxton At The Plate

-- Buxton has 39 hits and an OBP of .344 to go with a slugging percentage of .488.
-All three of those stats rank first among Minnesota hitters this season.
+- Buxton has 39 hits and an OBP of .335 to go with a slugging percentage of .473.
+All three of those stats are tops among Minnesota hitters this season.

-- He ranks 117th in batting average, 64th in on base percentage, and 42nd in slugging among the qualified batters in baseball.
+- Among qualified hitters, he ranks 132nd in batting average, while his on-base percentage ranks 84th and he is 48th in slugging.

-- In 31.1% of his games this year, Buxton has had at least one RBI.
-He's picked up more than one in 13.3% and driven in three or more of his team's runs in three contests.
+- Buxton has driven in a run in 14 games this season (30.4%), including six games with more than one RBI (13.0%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 25 games this year (55.6%), including multiple runs in six games.
+- In 25 of 46 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.